-To earn a LLM in Environmental, Natural Resources, and Energy Law from Lewis & Clark Law school, students must complete a total of 26 credit hours of coursework for U.S. students, and 28 for international students.
+To earn an LLM or MSL in Environmental, Natural Resources, and Energy Law from Lewis & Clark Law school, students must complete a total of 26 credit hours of coursework for U.S. students, and 28 for international LLM students.
 Students can choose from the wide variety of courses listed below.

 Courses offered include:

 - Administrative Law (required for US students unless taken as a JD; highly recommended for international students)